vivid-planet/comet/docs/docs/user-permissions/access-control.md

 Additionally, the scope of the data in operation will be checked against the scope of the users.
 To achieve this, the system has to know the scope of the data that is being handled right now.

 :::note
 You might also want to check the permissions on field resolvers.
-Therefore you have to add `guards` to `fieldResolverEnhancers` in the configuration of the GraphQL-module.
+To do that, you have to add `guards` to `fieldResolverEnhancers` in the configuration of the GraphQL-module.
 Please be aware that field resolvers are only checked for permissions but not for scopes.
 :::

 ## Permission check